hydroserver2/hydroserver/docs/guide/getting-started.md

 [`https://playground.hydroserver.org`](https://playground.hydroserver.org)

-For instructions how to navigate the website, go to the [HydroServer Web App](web-application.md) section of this guide.
+For instructions how to navigate the website, go to the [Data Management App](/applications/data-management-app.md) section of this guide.

 ## Deploy Your Own Instance